All ISOLDE Users and Associates needing access to the hall must fulfill the following criteria (CERN employees click here):

 c) have a CERN filmbadge (dosimeter).
 You will need a "certificate attesting the suitability to work in CERN's radiation areas" signed by your institute (see below).

-d) have followed the 2 hour practical ISOLDE RP course and the new 2 hour practical electrical awareness course which take place once a week on Tuesdays 13:00-17:00 (see below for how to register for these courses)
+d) have followed the 3.5 hour practical ISOLDE RP course and the new 4 hour practical "Electrical Safety - Working in EP experiments" course which take place once a week on Tuesdays (see below for how to register for these courses)

 e) have access to the hall granted via ADAMS